-The Agency and the N.C.
-Department of Health and Human Services partnered to create the KEY Program by providing rental assistance to low-income persons with disabilities, including the homeless.
-Funding is available to all targeted units produced under the Preservation Loan Program, Housing Credit, and the Supportive Housing Development Program 400 programs; however, it does not provide assistance if rental subsidies are available through another program.
-This year 858 households were assisted.
+The Agency and DHHS partnered to create the Key Program by providing rental assistance to low income persons with disabilities, including the homeless.
+Funding is available to all targeted units produced under the Preservation Loan Program, Housing Credit, and the Supportive Housing Development Program; however, it does not provide assistance if rental subsidies are available through another program.